w3f/polkadot-wiki/docs/build-node-interaction.md

 the transaction fee.
 It is called "partial fee" because the [total fee](build-protocol-info#fees) would include the `tip` field.
 Notice that some extrinsics do not have a signature.
 These are [inherents](build-protocol-info#extrinsics).

+> When tracking transaction fees, the `extrinsics.paysFee` value is not sufficient for determining
+> if the extrinsic had a fee.
+This field only means that it would require a fee if submitted as a
+> transaction.
+In order to charge a fee, a transaction also needs to be signed.
+So in the following
+> example, the `timestamp.set` extrinsic does not pay a fee because it is an _inherent,_ put in the
+> block by the block author.

 ```python
 {'number': '2077200',